-At the heart of our policies, procedures and controls, and consistent with FATF Recommendation 1, is the risk-based approach.
+At the heart of our policies, procedures and controls is the risk-based approach.
 The risk-based approach means that we focus our resources on the areas of greatest risk.

 Our policies, procedures and internal controls are designed to ensure compliance with all applicable anti-money laundering and anti-terrorist financing regulations and regulatory guidelines and will be reviewed and updated on a regular basis to ensure appropriate policies, procedures and internal controls are in place to account for both changes in regulations and changes in our business.

 15.1 Money Laundering and Terrorism Financing